-Design briefs can come in all sorts of shapes and sizes and at the beginning you may only have notes taken from a meeting or a jumbled email from the client, and so if this is the case then these should be formalised.
+Design briefs can come in all sorts of shapes and sizes and at the beginning you may only have notes taken from a meeting or a jumbled email from the client, and so if this is the case then these should be formalized.

 Some practices will a have their own briefing document that they provide to their clients at the beginning of a project to ensure that the correct information is provided from the outset, that would then be formulated into a briefing document.

 For architecture students, it is common for the design brief to have been prepared by the year group tutors, and this will provide all the necessary information required to meet the projects required outcomes.

 Final year students may be required to produce their own brief, in which case they will be responsible for creating their own client and finding a site relative to their chosen building type.
 This must all be researched and analysed prior to formalizing.

 How to use a design brief /programme

 In short, once issued with a design brief the document should be used as a check list and point reference throughout the whole design and construction process to ensure that the end product (the building) meets the clients requirements.

 However to do this, the briefing document firstly needs to be broken down and analysed to ensure that you fully understand what is being asked of you.